Iconic American songwriter and actor Kris Kristofferson dies

 Kris Kristofferson dies

-The son of first-generation Swedish immigrants - his father was an Air Force general - Kristofferson was encouraged by his family to go into the military, where he trained as a helicopter pilot.
+The son of a first-generation Swedish immigrant father and Air Force general, Kristofferson was encouraged by his family to go into the military, where he trained as a helicopter pilot.

 He quit the Army in 1965 to pursue a music career in Nashville, where his talents were recognized by Johnny Cash.